rust-lang/book/src/ch12-01-accepting-command-line-arguments.md

 it, we’ll need the `std::env::args` function provided in Rust’s standard library.
 This function returns an iterator of the command line arguments passed to `minigrep`.
 We’ll cover iterators fully in [Chapter 13][ch13]<!-- ignore -->.
-For now, you only need to know two details about iterators: iterators produce a series of values, and we can call the `collect` method on an iterator to turn it into a collection, such as a vector, that contains all the elements the iterator produces.
+For now, you only need to know two details about iterators: Iterators produce a series of values, and we can call the `collect` method on an iterator to turn it into a collection, such as a vector, which contains all the elements the iterator produces.

-The code in Listing 12-1 allows your `minigrep` program to read any command line arguments passed to it, and then collect the values into a vector.
+The code in Listing 12-1 allows your `minigrep` program to read any command line arguments passed to it and then collect the values into a vector.

 <Listing number="12-1" file-name="src/main.rs" caption="Collecting the command line arguments into a vector and printing them">